Preorbital gland: North American deer

 The two major species of deer found in North America are the white-tailed deer (Odocoileus virginianus) and the mule deer (Odocoileus hemionus).
-The most important sense in these animals is olfaction (the sense of smell)—so much so that they have an accessory olfaction system.
+The most important sense in these animals is the sense of smell — so much so that they have an accessory olfactory system.
 The vomeronasal organ, located at the base of the nasal cavity, is the sensory organ for this system.
-Besides locating food and water, deer rely on their two separate olfactory systems to detect the presence of predators, as well as to supply them with information about the identity, sex, dominance status and reproductive status of other deer.
+Besides locating food and water, deer rely on their two separate olfactory systems to detect the presence of predators, as well as to supply them with information about the identity, sex, dominance status, and reproductive status of other deer.

 The preorbital gland of O. virginianus is about 22 mm in length, while that of O. hemionus is roughly 40 mm in length.
 In black-tailed deer (O. h. columbianus), a subspecies of O. hemionus, the preorbital gland measures about 32 mm.
 In all of these animals, the preorbital glands are surrounded by muscle which is under voluntary control, at least to some extent.

 It is not entirely clear whether the preorbital gland secretions of North American deer are significant for chemical communication.
 Most of the time the glands remain closed, but deer are capable of opening them to emit an odor in certain circumstances.
-For example, a rutting male may dilate its preorbital glands in order to signal aggression to another nearby male.
+For example, a rutting male may dilate its preorbital glands to signal aggression to another nearby male.
 Female deer often open their glands while caring for their young.

 Other deer

 A male Père David's deer (Elaphurus davidianus).
 Note the large preorbital gland extending from just below the orbit.

 A male sambar (Rusa unicolor) in Pench National Park, Madhya Pradesh, India.
 These animals are often referred to as "four-eyed deer", due to their large preorbital glands.

 In juvenile red deer (Cervus elaphus), the preorbital gland appears to play a role in the response to stress.
-The preorbital gland is closed in a relaxed calf, whereas it is opened in a stressed calf.
+The preorbital gland is closed in a relaxed calf, whereas it is open in a stressed calf.
 One example of this is the signalling of hunger and satiety.
 Fawns open their preorbital glands as a signal that they are hungry, and close the gland after feeding, when they are no longer hungry.

-The adult Indian muntjac (Muntiacus muntjac) is a solitary animal, other than during the rut (mating season) and for the first six months after giving birth.
+The adult Indian muntjac (Muntiacus muntjac) is a solitary animal, except during the rut (mating season) and for the first six months after giving birth.
 Adult males in particular are widely separated.
 Marking grass and bushes with secretions from their preorbital glands appears to be involved in the acquisition and maintenance of territory.